SVairabharani/projectMilk/README.md

 4. Run the program on `Tomcat Server`

 ## Usage
 Once the program is running, open your web browser and go to `http://localhost:8080/projectmilk` to access the web interface.
-Follow the prompts to perform the desired operations on the dynamically generated data structures.

 ## Contributing
 If you'd like to contribute to this project, please fork the repository and create a pull request.

 ## Note
 This repo contain also ardiuno Uno and Esp8266 code your will search and install the required packages and files.
+In `com.pro` packages files need your Database username with password and application id from MongoDB